valentinbinotto/id-valentin-contributingtxt/draft-valentinbinotto-valentinbinotto-contributingtxt.md

 OPTIONALLY, comments can be added to the "contributing.txt" file.
 Each line of the comment must start with "#" (%x23).<br><br>
 Example: <br><br># Hello, world!

-The specified paragraphs MUST be placed in the specified order:
+The specified paragraphs MUST be placed in the following order:

 1. Admin
 2. Bugs